 Students have developed a software that can make 2D images virtually walk out of their frames into 3D animations.

-Visuals are steadily growing in scope with expansion of technological potential.
+Spotted: Visuals are steadily growing in scope, alongside the expansion of technological potential.
 New innovations are bringing more and more possibilities to the world of visual entertainment and resources, from video analysis tools to virtual desk spaces.
-Now an algorithm developed by students from the US could bring still images to life.
+Now, an algorithm developed by students from the US could bring still images to life.

 Such an innovation not only changes how we might be able to experience and interact with images, but also opens up new avenues for social interaction online.
 One image could help create a 3D virtual avatar.
 This adds a whole new level to character creation in gaming or social media.
 The effect of their current videos truly makes it seem as though photos are coming to life.
 The software creates such a realistic animation because it can identify individual limbs.
-This means that it is not seeing just one shape in the 2D initial image like the majority of similar systems.
+This means that it doesn’t see only one shape in the 2D initial image, like the majority of similar systems.
 In highlighting separate limbs, it can mimic and recreate movement in the same way that a human animator would.